goldnead/statamic-component/README.md

 # Statamic Component

-> Statamic-Component is an addon to simplify the creation of components in Statamic.
+> Statamic-Component is an addon to simplify the creation of separated components in Statamic that combines a bunch of logic like fieldsets & views.

 This is for developers who love things DRY.
 The folder structure in Statamic is usually pretty simple to understand, but as soon a project grows, it can become a bit of a mess.
 With this addon you are able to group your component files into a single folder.